 quick example to illustrate the problem.

 Do generators make electricity?
 To answer this question, consider the household light bulb.
 Inside a lamp cord the charges (the electrons) sit in one place and wiggle back and forth.
 That's AC or alternating current.
 At the same time, the waves of electromagnetic field move rapidly forward.
 This wave-energy does not wiggle, instead it races along the wires as it flows from the distant generators and into the light bulb.
 OK, now ask yourself this: when "electricity" is flowing, is it called an Electric Current?
 Yes?
-If so, then electricity is charge.
+If so, then electricity is charge, since an electric current is a flow of charge.
 And therefore we must say that the "electricity" sits inside the wires and vibrates back and forth.
 Generators do not create it, and it does not flow forward.
 Next, ask yourself if electricity is a form of energy.
-If it's energy, then electricity is made of electromagnetic do both!
+If it's energy, then instead, electricity is made of electromagnetic fields, and it doesn't wiggle back and forth within the AC cables.
+Generators do create it, and it races along the wires at high speed.
+But electricity cannot do both!
 Which one is really "the electricity?"
 Is it the wiggling electrons, or is it the high-speed EM field energy?
-The experts cannot agree on a single definition.
+The experts unfortunately cannot agree on a single definition.
 The reference books give conflicting answers, so there *is* no answer.If someone asks whether generators make electricity, it exposes a great flaw in the way we talk about "electricity".
 If we can repair this flaw, perhaps our explanations will finally make sense.

 Below are the five most common meanings of the word Electricity.

 Which one do you think is right?
 Think about this carefully, because if

 these meanings is correct, all the others must be wrong!
 After all, no

 "science term" must ever possess several conflicting definitions.

 Unfortunately our dictionaries and encyclopedias contain all of these